2002 Terminal Dr. Galveston, TX 77554 409-740-7722 or 1-888-FLY-LSFM (359-5736) Open 9 am-5 pm Daily

 Are there any weight restrictions?

 Some may apply.
 We impose a 250lb limit for the Stearman and a 275lb limit for the T-6 for safety reasons.
-The bombers are more restrictive in size than weight as many of the passageways are small.
-You may not have the option to explore the aircraft during flight.
-Physical exertion is required to enter and maneuver in the airplanes.
 Please consult your physician with any concerns.

 Do I need to be a pilot or a military veteran?